ladylavender/LandComp/README.md

 ### Regular square grid data

-Have a look at the square grid data.
+The structure and the visualization of the example square grid data:

 ``` r
 suppressPackageStartupMessages(library("sf"))